SciFigureAI logoSciFigureAI

 Upload a sketch

-Use a simple drawing, whiteboard photo, or rough layout screenshot.
+Start from a hand-drawn pathway sketch, whiteboard photo, notebook scan, or low-fidelity layout screenshot.

 2